Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Floquet codes

 We need representatives of logical $\bar{X}_i$ and $\bar{Z}_i$ operators that commute with the green sub-round that immediately follows, however the definition we have just given does not guarantee this property.
 This is because our choice of logicals so far is only defined up to an arbitrary element of $\mathrm{ISG}(R)$, which is generated by plaquette stabilisers as well as red checks, and the red checks do not generally commute with the green checks.
 We will now show how we can choose a representative for each $\bar{X}_i$ and $\bar{Z}_i$ operator that is guaranteed to commute with the subsequent green checks.

 For each logical $\bar{X}_i$ or $\bar{Z}_i$ operator we associate a \textit{logical path} $P(\bar{X}_i)$ or $P(\bar{Z}_i)$ (highlighted in grey in \Cref{fig:honeycomb_logicals} and \Cref{fig:bolza_logicals}), a homologically non-trivial cycle on $\mathcal{T}$ that includes the nontrivial support of the logical operator.
-We find each logical path using a procedure that \text{lifts} the homologically non-trivial co-cycle (for $\bar{X}_i$) or cycle (for $\bar{Z}_i$) of the logical operator from the restricted lattice to a homologically non-trivial cycle on the colour code tiling $\mathcal{T}$.
+We can find each logical path using a procedure that \text{lifts} the homologically non-trivial co-cycle (for $\bar{X}_i$) or cycle (for $\bar{Z}_i$) of the logical operator from the restricted lattice to a homologically non-trivial cycle on the colour code tiling $\mathcal{T}$.
 We will use the red restricted lattice $\mathcal{T}^*_R$ as an example.
 We can lift a \textit{co-cycle} $Q$ in $\mathcal{T}^*_R$ to a logical path $P(X_i)$ in $\mathcal{T}$ by choosing a path that passes only through the red edges that $Q$ crosses and around the borders of red faces.
-We can lift a \textit{cycle} $W$ in $\mathcal{T}^*_R$ to a logical path $P(Z_i)$ in $\mathcal{T}$ by finding a homologically non-trivial path in $\mathcal{T}$ that passes only through the borders of the blue and green faces in $\mathcal{T}$ associated with the nodes in $W$.
+We can lift a \textit{cycle} $W$ in~$\mathcal{T}^*_R$ to a logical path~$P(Z_i)$ in $\mathcal{T}$ by finding a homologically non-trivial path in $\mathcal{T}$ that passes only through the borders of the blue and green faces in $\mathcal{T}$ associated with the nodes in $W$.
 Examples are shown in \Cref{fig:honeycomb_logicals}.

-We choose the representative of each $\bar{X}_i$ to be the Pauli operator that acts as $Y$ on the endpoints of red edges that lie within its logical path $P(\bar{X}_i)$ and acts trivially on all other qubits.
-For each $\bar{Z}_i$, we choose its representative to be the Pauli operator that acts as $X$ on the endpoints of green edges that lie within the logical path $P(\bar{Z}_i)$ (and trivially elsewhere).
-It is straightforward to verify that these are valid representatives of the logical operators and that they always commute with the green check operator measurements in the sub-round that immediately follows.
-Note that for each of the logical paths $P(\bar{X}_i)$ and $P(\bar{Z}_i)$ we could have picked \textit{any} homologically non-trivial cycle belonging to the same homology class (the product of the Pauli operators obtained from two such choices belonging to the same homology class is in the ISG).
-The use of the restricted lattice is helpful to understand the logical operators and paths but is not especially helpeful for constructing them; we can instead find homologically non-trivial cycles on the colour code lattice directly.
-Logical operators and paths for the toric honeycomb code are shown on the left of \Cref{fig:honeycomb_logicals}.
-Similarly, logical operators and paths of the hyperbolic Floquet code derived from the Bolza surface (the Bolza Floquet code) are shown in \Cref{fig:bolza_logicals}.
+We have now explained how we obtain a logical path (a homologically non-trivial cycle in $\mathcal{T}$) for each logical operator of the Floquet code.
+This logical path of a logical operator is fixed throughout the measurement schedule, however the form of the logical Pauli operator does change after the measurement of each sub-round while keeping its support within its logical path.
+We now define the form of the logical Pauli operator by defining a mapping $\mathcal{V}_r^B$ which, for a given sub-round $r\in\{0,\ldots,5\}$ and logical basis $B\in\{X,Z\}$, maps a cycle (or set of cycles) in $\mathcal{T}$ to a physical Pauli operator.
+We define $\mathcal{V}_r^B$ using the following table: